jenniferlieu/project-lomo-in-person-gaming-app/README.md

 3. Copy the .env.example file to .env
     ```bash
     cp .env.example .env
-    # add secret keys to .env
     ```
+4. Insert secret keys into `.env`.
+[Use this guide to generate your own api keys.](#get-secret-keys) Or copy and paste it from the discord server pinned messages.

 #### 3. Setup backend
 1. Go to the `backend/` folder